hccavgcyv/Customizable-ROI-Based-Deep-Image-Compression/README.md

 # Training
 Run the script:

-'python train_tic.py -d /path/to/dataset/COCO/ --cuda'
+`python train_tic.py -d /path/to/dataset/COCO/ --cuda`

 # Testing
 The testing code is provided in `eval_kodak.py`.